avarp/nolla/README.md

 Q: I have route which I can't describe within router's syntax.

 A: Use `beforeRouting`.
 You can programmatically detect that you need to display particular page there.
-Return null of Route dependidng on conditions.
+Return null or Route depending on conditions.

 Case 3.